Jelly Roll Morton: Form and compositions

 Morton's piano style was formed from early secondary ragtime and "shout", which also evolved separately into the New York school of stride piano.
 Morton's playing was also close to barrelhouse, which produced boogie-woogie.

 Morton often played the melody of a tune with his right thumb, while sounding a harmony above these notes with the fingers of the right hand.
 This could add a rustic or "out-of-tune" sound due to the playing of a diminished 5th above the melody.
 This technique may still be recognized as belonging to New Orleans.
 Morton also walked in major and minor sixths in the bass, instead of tenths or octaves.
 He played basic swing rhythms with both the left and the right hand.

 Several of Morton's compositions were musical tributes to himself, including "Winin' Boy", "The Jelly Roll Blues" (subtitled "The Original Jelly-Roll"); and "Mr. Jelly Lord".
 In the big-band era, his "King Porter Stomp", which Morton had written decades earlier, was a big hit for Fletcher Henderson and Benny Goodman; it became a standard covered by most other swing bands of that time.
 Morton claimed to have written some tunes that were copyrighted by others, including "Alabama Bound" and "Tiger Rag".
 "Sweet Peter", which Morton recorded in 1926, appears to be the source of the melody of the hit song "All of Me", which was credited to Gerald Marks and Seymour Simons in 1931.

-His musical influence continues in the work of Dick Hyman and Reginald Robinson.
+Morton's musical influence continues in the work of Dick Hyman and Reginald Robinson.